nashville-software-school/server-side-python-curriculum/book-3-levelup/chapters/LU_DATA_DESIGN.md

 ## Learning Objectives

-* You should be able to create an ERD based on verbal requirements from a non-technical customer.
 * You should be able to design a Django database model class based on the table definition in your ERD.
 * You should be able to explain the process of using Django commands to get your models turned into database tables.
 * You should be able to predict how a database table should be structured given a Django model.